 What you do and how you respond always changes given the situation.
 It is helpful to have some logic for what you do which creates more effectiveness in your efforts as well as more consistency in your results.

 Key Assumptions for Leaving a Voicemail

 It is helpful to have some assumptions identified to put some logic and strategy into play.

 1. Prospects get a lot of voicemail messages

-If they’re a decision maker, that means they’re the key person which everybody is trying to get to.
+If they’re a decision maker, that means they’re the key person to which everybody is trying to get to.
 This is the same reason you’re calling her, right?
-Also, decision makers typically have very busy schedules which results in them not being at their desks much which, in turn, leads to a lot of unanswered calls and messages.
+Also, decision-makers typically have very busy schedules which results in them not being at their desks much which, in turn, leads to a lot of unanswered calls and messages.

 2. Prospects do not listen to every message

 It is safe to assume that they do not listen to every message if the prospects we’re trying to reach are extremely busy and receive large amounts of messages.
 You must assume that prospects are pretty aggressive with how they listen to and delete messages due to the large volume.